 What exactly is Fernet Branca?

 Fernet Branca is a dark, oily alcoholic drink similar to an amaro, but less sweet.
 The flavour might best be described as being a cross between medicine, crushed plants, and bitter mud.
 Like most strong drinks in Italy, Fernet is usually drunk at the end of the meal as a digestive aid.
 It's also a popular hangover cure when added to an espresso: you'll often hear people ordering a caffè corretto con Fernet in coffee bars on the way to work.
+(There's more about this on our coffee page.)

 The history of Fernet Branca